People's Satellite: Reported results

 On September 29, 2022, Oleksii Reznikov, the Minister of Defence of Ukraine, reported that during the first two days of the satellite's operation, more than 60 units of enemy military equipment were discovered.

 On March 9, 2023, The Main Directorate of Intelligence of the Ministry of Defence of Ukraine reported that during the 5 months of use of the ICEYE satellite, employees of the agency detected 360 tents of the Russian military on Ukrainian land, as well as 7,321 objects of Russian military and special equipment.

+By May 2026, the Main Directorate reported receiving over 5,900 images from the satellite.